Our Mission & Ministry

 After many years working together, several City Centre Churches have pledged to share more resources for the good of the City’s residents, workers and visitors.

 With the firm belief that God is for All (not just those that go to church), each congregation has committed itself to supporting the others in taking the good news of God’s love to the people around them.
 By pooling resources where they can and spending time planning together, they will be able to take on projects and events which no one church would be able to host by itself.

 Salvation Army | The Border Kirk | St Cuthbert with St Aidan | Methodists @ Tithe Barn | St Georges URC | Carlisle Cathedral

-The Cathedral supports several charity or mission projects each year both financially and in prayer.
+We are also supporting several charity or mission projects both financially and in prayer: